 - 1% off home mortgages for homes used for personal residence

 As you can see, the savings available are extensive.
 When you add this to the already low cost of living and high quality of life available in Panama, it makes it clear why the pensionado visa is so popular.
 For retired individuals, this is a great deal to enjoy the rest of their lives to the fullest at a fraction of the cost.
-And unlike some countries that can rescind a pension-based visa if their laws or requirements change, Panama will never arbitrarily rescind your pensionado visa, even if future requirements for the visa change.
+And unlike some countries, Panama will never arbitrarily rescind your pensionado visa.
+Even if future requirements for the visa change!

 Applying for a Pensionado Visa

 I am a retired us citizen and I am interested in getting pensionado Visa to panama.

 Can I bring in Capital in lieu of the “lifetime pension”

 Hi Gary, there are quite a few options in terms of visas here.
 Would you like me to put you in touch with a Panama immigration attorney?

 email@example.com/ John W. Phillips. +1 405-422-1828.
 Looking for an honest, English-speaking attorney.
 What do you think of David?
 I don’t mind heat and humidity.
 How difficult for me to find a landlord who will allow me to have my dog?
 Going for a Pensionado Visa.
 Curious about health insurance.
 I will be 70 in the Fall.

 My wife and I are both pensioners and South African citizens.
 We are considering relocating to one of a number of countries we have shortlisted.
 Where can we obtain more detailed information regarding this Pensionada Visa.